 The increasing adoption of voice-enabled products and tech, as well as more mature and conversational machine learning, NLP, and AI, will put anyone who chooses to ignore or devalue a voice search strategy at a disadvantage.
 Understanding more fully the nuances of voice search and how it will help search engines and marketers do a better job of helping the consumer find exactly what they are looking for is imperative to any strategy moving forward.

-To learn more about the latest digital marketing trends, please do not hesitate to get in touch.
+To learn more about the latest voice search optimisations, please do not hesitate to get in touch with DAC.